valtimo-platform/valtimo-documentation/using-valtimo/case/case-tabs.md

    ![Example of configuring a tab](img/tab-config-modal.png)

+7. Optionally choose whether the task list will show on the tab you are configuring.

-7. Click the button 'Add tab'
+8. Click the button 'Add tab'

 If there are no tabs to be configured for one specific type, then the button in the Step 5 modal will be disabled.